emtron-australia/help/content/accessories/input-expander.md

 Each device has a M4 x 1.5 thread tapped into the base of the enclosure and can be used for mounting.
 In high vibration applications rubber mounting is recommended.

-**CAUTION:** When mounting the device inside the engine compartment, it should be positioned in cooler areas and away from heat sources such as exhaust manifolds.
+{{% icon style="warning" %}} CAUTION: When mounting the device inside the engine compartment, it should be positioned in cooler areas and away from heat sources such as exhaust manifolds.
 Any unnecessary radiated heat may affect device performance.

 ## 3.1 EIC10 Pinout